 The area around the pass is just an endless expanse of barren terrain with no trace of civilisation.
 If you do choose this route please check up to date information.
 The road to the summit is managed by the BRO (Border Roads Organization).
 It's a windy place and it's one of those places where you can feel hard winds coming from two directions at the same time.
 Getting permits for Chushul and Hanle sometimes can become a problem.
 It requires permission from Leh DC office.
 As it is a sensitive area, the visits from tourists may be limited and restricted by the Army.

 It’s certainly breathtaking and it has a fearsome reputation.
 It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 This strategic road has been constructed as a part of Indian Army ‘s drive to provide faster connectivity to the sensitive Demchok zone and assumes great strategic significance in consideration with recent disputes with Chinese military and advances being made by them along Indo-Chinese border.
 Do not travel this road in severe weather conditions.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
+In the initial days, when this pass came to public knowledge, a lot of people traveled to it in 2017 and early 2018.
+But due to its extremely close proximity to India China border, access to this area is now severely restricted.
+Civilians are no longer allowed to travel to the pass.

 Road suggested by: Hugh Wilson